 The Importance of OSHA Guidelines in Preventing Injuries

 OSHA guidelines for handrails and guardrails (though OSHA refers to both as “guardrails”) are critical in reducing the risk of falls and other injuries.
 As per standard 1910.28(b)(15), for instance, employees working on surfaces 4 feet or more off the ground must be protected by handrails, safety net systems, or personal fall protection systems.

 Also, all walking and working structures in a workplace must be deemed by employers to have structural strength and integrity; employees will be not allowed to work on structures that fail to meet these requirements.
 As a final example, take standard 1917.120(a), which specifies that every fixed stairway — not just those connected to equipment — must be secured.

 In all cases, these standards serve to protect workers while keeping facility operations running as smoothly as possible.
-Safety is as much a culture as it rules and guidelines.
-A strong safety program shows workers that it a responsibility management takes seriously.
-This commitment affects employee morale and contributes directly to any organizations financial health.
+Safety is as much a culture as its rules and guidelines.
+A strong safety program shows workers that it responsibility management takes seriously.
+This commitment affects employee morale and contributes directly to any organization’s financial health.